Vision and measures

 Climate

-Water and soil management
+Water and soil guiding principle

-Water and soil are important for the future.
+Water and soil are important to the future.
 This means that functions are placed in logical locations that are appropriate for the natural water and soil system.
 The historical landscape can help with this, and future changes can improve the landscape.

 Possible measures